-- Language: select the language that they want to use for the UI. - Use secure websockets for VNC: Try to connect using secure websockets when starting VNC sessions. - · Views: change between the different available views for the given user/group - Display Name: If the user wishes to customize the username that is shown in Sunstone it is possible to so by adding a special parameter named SUNSTONE_DISPLAY_NAME with the desired value.
+- Language: select the language that they want to use for the UI. - Use secure websockets for VNC: Try to connect using secure websockets when starting VNC sessions. - Views: change between the different available views for the given user/group - Display Name: If the user wishes to customize the username that is shown in Sunstone it is possible to so by adding a special parameter named SUNSTONE_DISPLAY_NAME with the desired value.
 It is worth noting that Cloud Administrators may want to automate this with a hook on user create in order to fetch the user name from outside OpenNebula.

-This options are saved in the user template.
+These options are saved in the user template, as well as other hidden settings like for instance the attribute that lets Sunstone remember the number of items displayer in the datatables per user.
 If not defined, defaults from sunstone-server.conf are taken.